rchakode/atop-graphite-grafana-monitoring/README.md

-This repository provides a collection of scripts aiming at allowing to extract raw counters from atop [1], aggregate them to generate high level metrics, which are then injected into a Graphite database in order to be easily visualized through the Graphite [2] Web UI, or even better, through Grafana [3], the widely-used and popular open source visualization tool.
+This repository provides a collection of scripts that enable to extract raw counters from atop [1], aggregate them to generate high level performance metrics, which are then injected into a Graphite [2] database to be finally visualized through the Graphite Web UI, or even better, through Grafana [3], the widely-used and popular open source visualization tool.

 Easy-to-use